Dallas Cowboys hire Mike McCarthy as head coach: reports

 McCarthy, 56, had previously interviewed with the Cleveland Browns, Carolina Panthers and New York Giants.
 Dallas becomes the second team to make a decision on a vacant head coaching position.
 The Washington Redskins had previously hired Ron Rivera to replace Bill Callahan as head coach.

-Dallas officially let go of Garrett on Sunday after much humming and hawing over what the team was going to do.
+Dallas officially let go of Garrett on Sunday after much hemming and hawing over what the team was going to do.
 The Cowboys had reportedly been interviewing other candidates while Garrett was still the head coach officially.

 “We are extremely grateful to Jason Garrett for his more than 20 years of service to the Dallas Cowboys as a player, assistant coach and head coach,” team owner Jerry Jones said in a statement.